sammyd/iOS8-day-by-day-book/manuscript/08-today-extension.md

 # Day 8 :: Today Extension

-Way back on day two of this blog series we took a look at the new sharing extension - which is just one of six new extension points on iOS.
+Way back in chapter two we took a look at the new sharing extension - which is just one of six new extension points on iOS.
 Today, it's the chance of the today extension, or widget.